pravega/pravega-samples/standalone-examples/README.md

 ## State Synchronizer
 This example illustrates the use of the Pravega StateSynchronizer.

-The application implements a SynchronizedMap object using StateSynchronizer.
-We implement a SharedConfig object using the SynchronizedMap.
+The application implements a SharedMap object using StateSynchronizer.
+We implement a SharedConfig object using the SharedMap.
 The SharedConfig simulates the idea of a properties configuration that needs to be kept in sync across multiple processes.

 To demonstrate manipulating the properties of the SharedConfig object, we provide a CLI.